All right, I’m publishing the current stable version of Bass Abyss before I get started with new stuff.

 Each ‘Cancel’ will go back one screen.
 For instance the Paste Code screen will keep the pasted code you just placed.

-Yeah, I know, I know, very little details, but I just love this stuff, and once I started to do it I had to finish it before moving to something else.
+Yeah, I know, very little details, but I just love this stuff, and once I started to do it I had to finish it before moving to something else.

 Which reminds me, I haven’t actually added the Key Configuration screen to the main menu yet.
 I’ll do it, eventually!

-Well, now that Capcom has finally released Mega Man X2 for the Wii Virtual Console, I’ll have first a nostalgia play that surely will remind me a lot of stuff I had in store for Bass Abyss!
+Well, now that Capcom has finally released Mega Man X2 for the Wii Virtual Console, I’ll have a nostalgia game session that surely will remind me a lot of stuff I had in store for Bass Abyss!